SecretSheppy/haskedit/README.md

 The final additions that I aim to add at some point in the near future.

-- [ ] Open files with absolute paths
 - [ ] Run command (ghc) + keybinding
 - [ ] Build command (ghc) + keybinding